-(Here are some real life role models in different careers.)
+(Here are some real-life role models in different careers.)

-When a game player enters the FQ Planet, he or she will start from the childhood, which is level 1.
-The player will be assigned random attribute value in six main attributes while the total value will be the same.
-Meanwhile, each player will have a game assistant (i.e. NPC) who will provide necessary information, explain related knowledge, and receive system notifications throughout the game.
+When a game player enters the FQ Planet, he or she will start from childhood, which is level 1.
+The player will be assigned a random attribute value in six main attributes while the total value will be the same.
+Meanwhile, each player will have a game assistant (i.e. NPC) who will provide the necessary information, explain related knowledge, and receive system notifications throughout the game.

 As the player is growing up in the game and attributes are improved, the player will leave the sheltered little town, go to the capital city where the player can face more challenges, and eventually visit the whole FQ planet.
 With the growth of the player, the difficulty of the missions will increase gradually.
-And the final goal is to accumulate as much FQCoins as the player can.
+And the final goal is to accumulate as many FQCoins as the player can.

-At as early as age three or four, many children will have already witnessed money transactions when they go shopping or banking with their parents.
+As early as age three or four, many children will have already witnessed money transactions when they go shopping or banking with their parents.
 They might have seen money in various forms, such as cash or credit cards.
 This will be a perfect time to introduce the very basics of FI education.

 Game: Use the activities in the level 1 book for the level 1 5-7 age activities